danieluhl/multi-redux-tests/README.md

 # multi-redux-tests
-Explore multiple scenarios using redux with multiple stores.
+Explore multiple scenarios using redux with multiple stores